 In this session we are joined by Elders and Academics from Gnibi, College of Indigenous Australian Peoples.
 Uncle Herb Roberts, Janine Dunleavy and Dhinawan Baker reflect on what Open and Access mean in the context of Indigenous Knowledge, guided by the Gnibi Elders Principles (as outlined in Southern Cross University’s Reconciliation Action Plan).

 How to publish strategically - 10th September, 2019

 Jerry Vanclay and Mary Spongberg present on strategic publishing, followed by a Q&A with Library staff member and former researcher Jackie Wolstenholme.

-Destination Research: tools for the journey is a series of conversations with Southern Cross University researchers and experts.
-Topics include bibliometrics, getting published, open access and the future of research.
-The podcast series is available on SoundCloud from the links below.
+Destination Research: tools for the journey are podcasts with Southern Cross University researchers and experts.
+The podcasts are available on SoundCloud from the links below.